-Please provide a brief outline of your jurisdiction's oil sector.
+2.1 Please provide a brief outline of your jurisdiction's oil sector

 Despite exploration activities being conducted in Portugal since the 1940s, no commercially viable deposits of oil have been found.
 Nevertheless, exploration activities in the country's EEZ continue, motivated by: (i) Portugal's proximity to North Africa which is known to have significant oil reserves; (ii) the extension of the nation's offshore territory; and (iii) the quality of the infrastructure, in particular the Sines Terminal.
 Most of the current exploration activity is around the Lusitânica Basin in the centre of the country.
-But there is also some activity in the south, around the coast of Algarve, led by companies such as Partex, Repsol and ENI, the latter of which recently obtained a licence to conduct deep offshore exploration activities off the coast of Alentejo, in a consortium also integrated by Galp, the major Portuguese oil company.
+But there is also some activity in the south, around the coast of Algarve, led by companies such as Partex, Repsol and ENI.